AI News digest — April 12, 2026

 Poke: AI Agents as Easy as Texting

 Poke is a new project that aims to make interacting with AI agents as simple as sending a text message.
-The platform provides a messaging-style interface for orchestrating multi-step AI workflows, lowering the barrier to entry for non-technical users who want to leverage AI agents for everyday tasks.
+The platform provides a messaging-style interface for orchestrating multi-step AI workflows, making it easier for non-technical users to run AI agents for everyday tasks.

 Astropad Workbench: Remote Desktop for AI Agents

 Astropad launched Workbench, a tool that provides remote desktop access designed specifically for AI agents.
 This allows AI systems to interact with graphical desktop environments — clicking buttons, reading screens, and navigating applications that don’t have APIs.
-It’s a compelling approach to giving AI agents access to the vast world of software that remains GUI-only.
+GUI-only software is a large chunk of what agents can’t reach through APIs, and Astropad’s approach fills that gap.

 Stalking Victim Sues OpenAI Over ChatGPT

 A stalking victim filed a lawsuit against OpenAI, alleging that ChatGPT was used to facilitate harassment by generating personal information and crafting threatening messages.
-The case raises important questions about AI platforms’ liability for how their tools are used and could set precedents for AI safety responsibilities.
+The case could set precedents for how much responsibility AI platforms bear when their tools are misused.

 Sam Altman Responds After Molotov Cocktail Attack on His Home

 Sam Altman publicly responded to a New Yorker article following a Molotov cocktail attack on his home.
-The incident highlights the growing personal risks faced by AI industry leaders as the technology’s societal impact — and the controversies surrounding it — continue to intensify.
+As AI’s societal impact grows, so do the personal risks for industry leaders.

 This digest is curated from TechCrunch, The Verge, Simon Willison’s blog, HuggingFace Blog, and GitHub Blog.